danpops/organize-files/README.md

 # organize_files.py

-This is a simple Python script which will sort files in your Downloads folder, list the files in containing folder, and move them to the specific destination folder based on the extension!
+This is a Python script which will sort files in your Downloads folder, list the files in containing folder, and move them to the specific destination folder based on the extension!

 ## Installation